khulnasoft/khulnasoft/cmd/cody-gateway-config/README.md

 This tool generates the JSON ModelConfiguration data which describes the set of LLM models that Cody Gateway currently supports.
-This information is used by Sourcegraph instances so they can pick up on any new LLM models as they get released.
+This information is used by Khulnasoft instances so they can pick up on any new LLM models as they get released.

 The output of this tool is a `.json` file which we check into this repo.
 It will